Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 We're working on it.
 You can monitor the process in #archiving and #modeling.

+## I'm new, what can I do to contribute?

+It depends on which kind of genius you are.
+If you're a coding genius, you can check the [Trello board](https://trello.com/b/KqiT4fms/society-for-internet-blaseball-research-projects), if you're more of a number cruncher, take a look at the [Grand List of Minor Mysteries](https://github.com/Society-for-Internet-Blaseball-Research/sibr-faq/blob/master/listery.md).

 # ⚠️ FORBIDDEN KNOWLEDGE ZONE ⚠️

 The Society (along with the Wiki) classify any information not visible on blaseball.com as "Forbidden Knowledge", to allow people playing Blaseball to decide whether they want to cross that threshold themselves.